Kravantokh/OpenGL_template/readme.md

 On linux don't forget to run `chmod +x build.sh`.

-Until now the build process has been succesfully tested on Arch Linux and Windows 10 with the mentioned build tools.
+Until now the build process has been succesfully tested on Arch Linux, Kubuntu 20.10 and Windows 10 with the mentioned build tools.

 ## Errors you may meet ##